 ACTION: Alderman Cress made a motion that we take the funds needed to complete the survey out of the General Fund and use the Town Manager's discretion to move forward with the survey on Chamandy Drive with a cost cap of \$3,000.
 Alderman Linker seconded the motion.
-The motion passed with all in favor.
+The motion Forms effective flavor.